-If we and Pfizer cannot formulate and scale-up a wide range of dosage forms of REMOXY and other drug candidates designed to reduce potential risks of unintended use, we and Pfizer might determine that the commercial opportunity for REMOXY and these other drug candidates in certain dosage forms is too limited to warrant further investment in clinical testing and development.
+If we and Pfizer cannot formulate and scale-up a wide range of dosage forms of REMOXY, we and Pfizer might determine that the commercial opportunity for REMOXY in certain dosage forms is too limited to warrant further investment in clinical testing and development.

-We and Pfizer plan to formulate and scale-up a wide range of dosage forms of REMOXY and other drug candidates designed to reduce potential risks of unintended use.
-We and Pfizer may not be able to successfully complete our formulation or scale-up activities or we may determine that the commercial opportunity for REMOXY and these other drug candidates in certain dosage forms is too limited to warrant further investment.
-If we and Pfizer are unsuccessful in our formulation or scale-up activities with REMOXY and these other drug candidates, our future revenue from milestones and royalties under the Pfizer Agreements may be less than expected and our operations may suffer.
+We and Pfizer plan to formulate and scale-up a wide range of dosage forms of REMOXY.
+We and Pfizer may not be able to successfully complete our formulation or scale-up activities or we may determine that the commercial opportunity for REMOXY in certain dosage forms is too limited to warrant further investment.
+If we and Pfizer are unsuccessful in our formulation or scale-up activities with REMOXY, our future revenue from milestones and royalties under the Pfizer Agreements may be less than expected and our operations may suffer.

-We and Pfizer rely solely on Durect to provide us with certain components of REMOXY and other drug candidates designed to reduce potential risks of unintended use and will continue to rely on Durect to produce commercial supplies of these components.
+We and Pfizer rely solely on Durect to provide us with certain components of REMOXY we rely on Durect to provide us with certain components of other drug candidates designed to reduce potential risks of unintended use and will continue to rely on Durect to produce commercial supplies of these components.

-We and Pfizer rely on Durect as the sole source provider of certain components of REMOXY and other drug candidates designed to reduce potential risks of unintended use, and will rely solely on Durect to produce commercial supplies of these components.
+We and Pfizer rely on Durect as the sole source provider of certain components of REMOXY, and will rely solely on Durect to produce commercial supplies of these components.
+We rely on Durect as the sole source provider of certain components of other drug candidates.
 Durect's failure for any reason to provide these components or to achieve and maintain satisfactory manufacturing standards could result in product recalls or withdrawals, delays or failures in product testing or delivery, cost overruns or other problems that could materially harm our business.